General Academic Policies and Regulations

 Pass/No Pass Policy

 Each upper-division student may take up to two academic courses (eight semester hours maximum) graded on a pass/no pass basis during a particular degree program.
 These courses (if passed) will count as part of the total needed to graduate but will not enter into calculation of grade point average.
-Designated general education requirements and specific courses required by the major/minor, including required foundation courses outside the discipline of the student’s major, as approved by the college of the student’s major, cannot be taken pass/no pass, unless so stated in the catalog.
+Designated general education requirements and specific courses required by the major/minor, including required foundation courses outside the discipline of the student’s major, as approved by the college/school of the student’s major, cannot be taken pass/no pass, unless so stated in the catalog.
 A course that has been recorded as P cannot be used as a component of general education requirements or of the major/minor field of study.
 Students will indicate to the Office of the University Registrar their intention to take a course on a pass/no pass basis before the 12th class day of a fall or spring semester or the 4th class day of a summer session or term, as shown in the class schedule.
 Once such a declaration is made, it cannot be changed on any account including a change of major or degree designation.
 The faculty member will not be informed that a student is taking the course on a pass/no pass basis.
 Pass/no pass grades are not used in graduate courses.

 Alternate Grading Systems